If you’ve ever been a sufferer of severe acne, you’ll know the depression that comes with it.

 Roaccutane changed my life

 This was my face at its worst, and my face today, with not one spot.
-I know I’m wearing make-up in the second photo, but there’s not one bump or spot on my skin and I couldn’t be more thankful.
+I have fake tan on in the second photo (and just had my lashes done), but hopefully the sun shining in my face can show that there’s not one bump or spot on my skin and I couldn’t be more thankful.
 I’m four years on from my Roaccutane treatment and my skin has never shown any signs of returning to what it was before.

 After trying hundreds of products, I’ve finally found a skincare routine that best suits my skin type.
 It’s also helped in keeping my skin in top condition.